ptsource/PolyDraw/README.md

 # PTSource PolyDraw
 ### Current version 18 updated 03/04/2023 for Windows

-PTSource PolyDraw is a 3D polygonal modeller for Windows x86 and x64, for creating or modifying 3D objects using a mesh of 3D points and parametric NURBS Curves .Exports and imports to over 40 formats including WebVR and 3D Printing.
+PTSource PolyDraw is a 3D polygonal modeller for Windows x86 and x64 designed for creating and modifying 3D objects with precision and flexibility.
+Whether you're working with a mesh of 3D points or parametric NURBS curves, PTSource PolyDraw offers a robust set of tools for both beginners and professionals in 3D design.
+With support for importing and exporting to over 40 file formats, including WebVR and 3D printing, PTSource PolyDraw ensures seamless integration into your workflow.

 |  System requirements  |
 |         :---:         |